 The GMPS is a follow up to the Gender and Media Progress Study 2010 (GMPS) carried out in conjuction with the Media Institute of Southern Africa (MISA) and was launched at the fourth Gender and Media Summit.
 The 2010 GMPS tracked progress following the ground breaking Gender and Media Baseline Study (GMBS) conducted by the two organisations in 2003.
 GL and partners launched the 14 country reports in-country.

 GL updated the Glass Ceiling Study for South Africa in 2018 following Glass Ceilings in Southern African newsrooms (2009).
 Other critical research conducted include the 2010 Gender in Media Education study and the 2006 HIV and AIDS and Gender Baseline study.
 GL also conducted the Gender in Media Audience Study (GMAS) in 2004.
 Gender Links has also conducted periodic thematic monitoring under the Mirror on the media series and In-house audience research.
 Other studies conducted in between include the Gender audit of media NGOS, as well as gender in Broadcasting legislation.

-In addition to its own studies, GL recently undertook research on Gender, Diversity and GBV in South African television together with GIZ and UN WOMEN.
-GL has also coordinated the Global Media Monitoring project that happens every five years.
+GL also coordinates the Global Media Monitoring project that happens every five years.
 The GMMP has provided useful data against which to measure Southern African media progress.